 My name is Vinicius Les, and I’m an artist practising in fine arts and ceramics.
 I have been working as a tutor for Maxability since October 2015.

 I met Anita Woolf when she was looking for a tutor for her courses.
-She explained everything she does there in the BCIL building and I was amazed to see a lady of her age with such a vigour and such a drive to do whatever it takes in order to provide an artistic environment and a social gathering of a higher quality.
-She offered her financial resources, her books, her art materials and not lastly, herself.
+She explained everything she does at Flightways, and I was amazed to see a lady of her age with such vigour and such drive to do whatever it takes to provide an artistic environment and a social meeting-place of high quality.
+She offered her financial resources, her books, her art materials and, not least, herself.

 Now after a few months in her employment, I have had the chance to get to know the whole group much better.

-From my own experience in working with people with learning disabilities/difficulties and mental health issues, I can tell you that people interested in arts wouldn’t like to replace these kinds of social activities for anything else, such as bowling.
-This is not because they would not like those activities but because for a creative person, artistic projects are the most valuable and enriching ways of spending time.
+From my own experience of working with people with learning disabilities/difficulties and mental health issues, I can tell you that people interested in arts wouldn’t like to replace these kinds of social activities with anything else, such as bowling.
+This is not because they would not like those activities but because, for a creative person, artistic projects are the most valuable and enriching ways of spending time.

-The people that I meet at BCIL are highly passionate about arts, their cultural projects and their social activity.
-They have a great drive for succeeding in their work despite being disabled, and they don’t complain about their situation when a difficulty arises.
-I can see how Maxability is a vital part of their life both mentally and physically.
+The people I meet at Maxability are highly passionate about the arts, their cultural projects and their social activity.
+They have a great drive to succeed in their work despite being disabled, and they don’t complain about their situation when a difficulty arises.
+I can see how Maxability is a vital part of their life, both mentally and physically.

 I believe that Maxability is very important for disabled people in the Borough of Barnet.